December 21st, 2015 – Our 81st meeting!! We continue our seventh year.

-The next meeting of the Nashville (TN) Civil War Roundtable will be on Monday, April 15th, 2013, in the visitor’s center of Ft.
+The next meeting of the Nashville (TN) Civil War Roundtable will be on Monday, December 21st, 2015, in the visitor’s center of Ft.
 Negley Park, a unit of Metro Parks, Nashville, TN.
 This is located off I-65 just south of downtown between 4th Avenue South and 8th Avenue South on Edgehill Avenue/Chestnut Avenue.
 Take Exit 81, Wedgewood Avenue, off I-65 and follow the signs to the Science Museum.
 The meeting begins at 7:00 PM and is always open to the public.
 Members please bring a friend or two – new recruits are always welcomed.

 MEMBERS AND DUES– The membership has decided that every May will be our fiscal year.
 Please plan on taking care of your membership renewals at this meeting.
 The annual dues structure for the Nashville CWRT is as follows:

 Single membership – $20

 Family – $30

 Military – Active duty and Veterans – $15